spread-ai/docs-appsmith-fork/docs/tutorials/insert-data.md

 ## Use new page
 To insert data in a new page, follow these steps:
 1. Create a new page and then drop a Form widget on the page.
 Add the relevant widgets into the Form widget and configure their properties.
 2. To validate data before inserting, scroll to the **Validation** section in the property pane of the Form widget.
-Enter the validation criteria, such as **Required**, **Max Characters**, **Regex**, etc. The Form widget's `Submit` button remains disabled until all widgets meet the defined validation criteria.
+Enter the validation criteria, such as **Required**, **Max Characters**, **Regex**, and so on The Form widget's `Submit` button remains disabled until all widgets meet the defined validation criteria.
 For more information, see [Validation](/reference/widgets/input#regex-string).
 3. Configure the query to insert data using [data](/reference/widgets/form#data-object) reference property of the Form.

    Example: